 This year my Grandad’s dementia took a turn for the very worst and he hardly recognises me anymore.
 But he is safe in a care home and being well looked after.

 Sadly in 2018 we also lost my Uncle after a short bout of cancer.
-It was a very sudden, but the people, that could, got the closure they needed from him and he is no longer suffering.
+It was very sudden, but the people, that could get the closure they needed from him and he is no longer suffering.